natocool2/Easynet-Pro-KB/project-plan.md

 5. Integration of AI-friendly summaries for machine readability
 6. Completion of all Business Intelligence documents (6 of 6)
 7. Completion of all Projects and Investment documents (6 of 6)
+8. Completion of all Legal Support documents (5 of 5)

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the overall Easynet Pro Ecosystem.
 The established document template has proven effective in organizing complex information in an accessible format for both human readers and AI systems.

 ## Methodology Refinement

-Based on the experience with the first two sections, the following methodology refinements will be applied to upcoming sections:
+Based on the experience with the first three sections, the following methodology refinements will be applied to upcoming sections:

 1. **Enhanced Case Study Selection**: Focus on diverse examples that demonstrate implementation across different organization sizes, sectors, and geographies to broaden applicability.